Why the great ‘gotcha’ question is the wrong question

 Introduction

-Back in 2017, I started looking at the housing issue and, in my naivety, started with ‘just build more houses’ to solve the issue of Economics 101 that is, if there is a shortage of supply, then the price will rise, reflecting that scarcity, if we build more then creating a surplus the price will fall.
-Concerning money needed for such investment from the centralised government of the day, I soon encountered the age-old question when it comes to spending money;
+Back in 2017, I started looking at the housing issue and, in my naivety, began with ‘just build more houses’ to solve the issue of Economics 101: if there is a shortage of supply, then the price will rise, reflecting that scarcity.
+If we build more, then creating a surplus, the price will fall.
+Concerning the money needed for such an investment from the centralised government of the day, I soon encountered the age-old question about spending money.

-‘Well, how are you going to pay for it’
+‘Well, how are you going to pay for it?’

 I’d reached a dead end before I’d even started!
 If I/we couldn’t pay for ‘it,’ whatever solutions I found would always be scuppered by this universal ‘gotcha’.

-So then followed a dive into the economics of money, not what to do with it once we have it (which is a political and ideological choice) but where it comes from;
+So then followed a dive into the economics of money, not what to do with it once we have it (which is a political and ideological choice), but where it comes from.

 - Is it tax revenues?